opulo-inc/docs/docs/openpnp/calibration/5-mm-per-pixel/index.md

     ![](../../../semi-assembly-3-1/mounting-staging-plates-3-1/images/nozzle-tip-location.webp)

+    !!! warning "Automatic Nozzle Tip Swapping"
+        OpenPnP supports automatic nozzle tip swapping.
+However, we've found it's not as consistent and robust as we'd like.
+The nozzle tip rack is designed such that it could be mounted on the staging plate for this purpose, after a planned future software update that improves this feature.
+But for now we don't recommend it.
+Most jobs are run with no swaps needed: just an `N045` on one nozzle, and an `N24` on the other.

 1. Remove the nozzle tips labeled `N045` and `N24` from the rack.

 1. In OpenPnP, navigate to `Machine Setup > Heads > ReferenceHead H1 > Nozzles > ReferenceNozzle N1` and select the `Nozzle Tips` tab, and check the checkbox in the `Loaded?` column for the `N045` row.